The law allows victims of crimes several ways to recover compensation for their losses. Victims (or in some cases, their family members) may:

 You may wish to read the Judicial Branch of California’s tips on collecting judgments to learn more about your options.

-If you or a loved one was a victim of a crime, we invite you to contact us for a free consultation to see how we can help.
 (For cases in Colorado, please see our page on how to file a lawsuit as a victim of crime in Colorado).

 - See California Code of Civil Procedure 340.3; California Penal Code 1192.7(c).